-Today’s headlines often feature the word ‘cyber’, reporting on threats related to the virtual world: online frauds, stolen credit cards, online child abuse and ‘the dark web’, ransomware, computer hacks and viruses, botnets and denial-of-service attacks on corporate and government servers, cyberespionage, and cyber-attacks on critical infrastructure including hospitals and power supply networks.
+Today’s headlines often feature the word ‘cyber’, reporting on threats related to the virtual world: online frauds, stolen credit cards, ‘the dark web’, ransomware, computer hacks and viruses, botnets and denial-of-service attacks on corporate and government servers, and cyberespionage.

 What are the real cybersecurity threats – and risks?
 What has changed during COVID-19?
 What are the major policy and regulatory challenges?
 What is the role of diplomacy, international legal instruments, and regional and national policies in addressing these threats, and how efficient are they?
 How does international co-operation in cybersecurity work, and what are the roles of the various stakeholders?

-This 10-week online advanced course in Cybersecurity covers technological and geopolitical risks, policy challenges, actors, and initiatives related to cybersecurity, especially those related to cybercrime, violence, child protection, the security of core infrastructure, and cyberwarfare.
+This 10-week online advanced course in Cybersecurity covers technological and geopolitical risks, policy challenges, actors, and initiatives related to cybersecurity, especially those related to cybercrime, violence, and cyberwarfare.
 It also covers a broader context: the relations of cybersecurity with economic development and human rights.

 This course can be taken as part of the Advanced Diploma in Internet Governance.